-C.o.C.A.
-Commission 2019 recipient Johannes Büttner makes exuberant and often post-apocalyptic sculptural installations which offer a critical perspective on present-day issues of labour, power and alienation.
-For his exhibition at A Tale of A Tub, Büttner presents a newly commissioned sculptural installation alongside three recent works that deal with the relationship between human and mechanised labour.
+With his exuberant and often post-apocalyptic sculptural installations, Büttner offers a critical perspective on present-day issues of labour, power and alienation.
+For his exhibition at A Tale of A Tub, Büttner presents his newly commissioned sculptural installation alongside three recent works that deal with the relationship between human and mechanised labour.

 The possibility of another life expresses itself directly in a cop car on fire and obliquely in the faces of my friends (2019), commissioned by the 16th Istanbul Biennial, can be seen in A Tale of a Tub’s damp basement.
-The work comprises seven sculptures formed out of different earths, each of which has the skeleton of a machine underneath.
+The work comprises several human sized sculptures formed out of different earths, each of which has the skeleton of a machine underneath.
 From ancient entombed terracotta soldiers until today, rulers have employed masses whose power lay not in kinetic, but in semiotic force.
 The sculptures resemble a mixture between sci-fi warriors or riot police and ceramic soldiers turned upside down on their heads.
 They respond, by starting to vibrate and shake, to a world of algorithms and networks that lost control or turned violent, unleashing a kind of Golem in the form of a machine.

 The exhibition concludes with paying tribute to Rotterdam as a working class city.
 In the early 1990s, the sound of pounding construction sites and harbour activity inspired the beat of hardcore music: gabber was born.
 This radical electronic music style soon took over the Rotterdam party scene, with raves being held in legendary venues like the Energiehal and club Parkzicht.
 The development of gabber music in Rotterdam has often been related to the industrial sounds of pounding ‘heipalen’, the driving of building piles, that characterised the soundscape of the city.
 The hammering sound of Büttner’s Untitled (Survivalist) (2017)—a collaboration with Bastian Hagedorn—together with city noise and effects from the iconic drum machine Roland TR-909, form the sound track for an installation that is both aggressive and lyrical.